Yahaya-Salisu/BabsAudits-reports/reports/Outdated-ExchangeRate-Bug/report.md

 ```

-- Lastly the supply function uses exchangeRateStored() to calculate actual
+- After calling mint(), the actual number of lTokens to credit is calculated using the old stale exchange rate captured before interest was accrued:

 ```solidity
 function supply(uint256 _amount, address _token) external {